Company: Caixa Geral de Depósitos

 Altina Sebastián González is graduated in Economy (1977) for the Católica University, holds a PhD in Corporate Management (1983) for the IESE (Barcelon, Universidade de Navarra) and holds a Post-Doc in Banking (1986) for the Harvard Business School.

-Nowadays she is the Non-Executive Director, the President of the Auditory Comission, President of the Commission of Nominations and Retributions at Caixa Geral Bank in Spain, Non-Executive Director of the Auditory Commission of San José Entrepreneurial Group, quoted in Madrid Stocked Exchanged, and Non-Executive Director and member of the Auditory Commission of the Finance and Development Institution, a bank dedicated to the financing of PME (small and medium companies).
+She is currently non-executive director at Caixa Geral de Depósitos and non-executive director of the Auditory Commission of San José Entrepreneurial Group, quoted in Madrid Stocked Exchanged.
+Unitl 2019, she was Non-Executive Director, President of the Auditory Commission, President of the Commission of Nominations and Retributions at Caixa Geral Bank in Spain, and Non-Executive Director and member of the Auditory Commission of the Finance and Development Institution, a bank dedicated to the financing of PME (small and medium companies).

-She is also a member of the Consultive Council of Expansion and Actuallity, ex-member and President of Parquesol Auditory Comission, a company quoted in Madrid Stocked Exchanged, and a member of the Portuguese Diaspora Council, since 2013.
+She is also a member of the Consultive Council of Expansion and Economic Issues and former member and President of the Commission of Parquesol de Auditoria, a company quoted in Madrid stock exchange.

 Altina González has a vast experience in executive teaching, once she structured in-company programs to different organizations, such as: Euroforum Escorial, Telefónica, Hewlett-Packard, Indra, Andersen Consulting, Accenture, Amena, BBVA, Iberia, Santander Central Hispano, Caja Madrid, La Caixa, Caixa Galicia, Instituto de Estudios Bursátiles – IEB, CAM, Caixanova, BCP- Millennium, Caixa Geral de Depósitos, Ecuatorian Banks, Portuguese Banking Association e Banking Sector of Angola, and others.